COVID-19 update: All of New Zealand is now at Red. More information.

 Completion of this programme requires attendance at compulsory block workshops.
 See courses for details.

-If you have previously graduated with a Postgraduate Certificate in Specialist Teaching you must surrender that qualification (within the required timeframe) in order to be eligible for the award of the Postgraduate Diploma in Specialist Teaching.
+If you have previously graduated with a Postgraduate Certificate in Specialist Teaching you can apply to credit your courses to the Postgraduate Diploma in Specialist Teaching.

 There are maximum time limits to complete postgraduate qualifications.
 If you do not complete within the maximum time, you may be required to re-apply for the programme if you wish to continue your studies.

 Where your qualification is completed within the stated time limit and to a high standard, you may be able to graduate with a class of Honours, Distinction or Merit.